-You will receive your admission/rejection letter during the second half of August 2020 or first half of September (please, do not send us e-mails before September 15th).
+You will receive your admission/rejection letter during the second half of August 2021 or early September (please, do not send us e-mails before September 15th).

 I received an admission letter but I cannot enroll or travel this year.
-Can I use it to enroll and start the master the next year?
+Can I use it to enroll and start the master’s the next year?

 I received an admission letter.
 Do I need to send my documents by email/post?

-No, you will be requested to upload your documents to the SIM portal (same portal where you applied some weeks ago).
+No, you will be requested to upload your documents to the SIM portal (the same portal where you applied some weeks ago).
 For more information about this, please check the Enrollment guide from the Admissions Office.

 I don’t agree with being rejected.
 Can you review my documents again?

 Unfortunately, it is not possible.
-If you want to make a formal complaint, you will find instructions about that on your rejection letter.
+If you want to make a formal complaint, you will find instructions about that in your rejection letter.

 Related to VISA